A look at the economic impact of a fall in the exchange rate (termed depreciation or devaluation in the exchange rate)

 A fall in the exchange rate is known as a depreciation in the exchange rate (or devaluation in a fixed exchange rate system).
 It means the currency is worth less compared to other countries.

-- Therefore there will be an increase in exports and decrease in quantity of imports.
+- Therefore there will be an increase in exports and decrease in the quantity of imports.
 Therefore, domestic firms will benefit from increased sales.
-This may lead to job creation and lower unemployment, especially in exporting industries.
+This may lead to job creation and lower unemployment, especially in export industries.

 - The increase in X-M will help increase Aggregate Demand (AD) and therefore lead to higher economic growth

 - A depreciation increases the cost of imports so there will be an increase in inflation.

 - The current depreciation in the US dollar is helping US exports.
 The boost in the US export sector is particularly beneficial because the US economy is currently facing a recession from lower consumer spending.